Self-efficacy

-Theoretical Approaches
+Theoretical approaches

-Social Cognitive Theory
+Social cognitive theory

 Psychologist Albert Bandura has defined self-efficacy as one's belief in one's ability to succeed in specific situations or accomplish a task.
 One's sense of self-efficacy can play a major role in how one approaches goals, tasks, and challenges.
 The theory of self-efficacy lies at the center of Bandura's social cognitive theory, which emphasizes the role of observational learning and social experience in the development of personality.
 The main concept in social cognitive theory is that an individual's actions and reactions, including social behaviors and cognitive processes, in almost every situation are influenced by the actions that individual has observed in others.
 Because self-efficacy is developed from external experiences and self-perception and is influential in determining the outcome of many events, it is an important aspect of social cognitive theory.
 Self-efficacy represents the personal perception of external social factors.
 According to Bandura's theory, people with high self-efficacy—that is, those who believe they can perform well—are more likely to view difficult tasks as something to be mastered rather than something to be avoided.
 A person's perception of their efficaciousness can influence their behavior and determine whether or not they try to complete a task, how often they try at these tasks, how much time and effort they put into these tasks.
 Furthermore, perceptions can influence a person's feelings and can either encourage or discourage one's behavior and affect self-efficacy.

-Social Learning Theory
+Social learning theory

 Social learning theory describes the acquisition of skills that are developed exclusively or primarily within a social group.
 Social learning depends on how individuals either succeed or fail at dynamic interactions within groups, and promotes the development of individual emotional and practical skills as well as accurate perception of self and acceptance of others.
 According to this theory, people learn from one another through observation, imitation, and modeling.
 Self-efficacy reflects an individual's understanding of what skills they can offer in a group setting.

-Self-Concept Theory
+Self-concept theory

 Self-concept theory seeks to explain how people perceive and interpret their own existence from clues they receive from external sources, focusing on how these impressions are organized and how they are active throughout life.
 Successes and failures are closely related to the ways in which people have learned to view themselves and their relationships with others.
 This theory describes self-concept as learned (i.e., not present at birth); organized (in the way it is applied to the self); and dynamic (i.e., ever-changing, and not fixed at a certain age).

-Attribution Theory
+Attribution theory

 Attribution theory focuses on how people attribute events and how those beliefs interact with self-perception.
 Attribution theory defines three major elements of cause: